 My dog Polly does have a lot of energy.
 I feel like more important than giving her toys to play with at home, she needs plenty of exercise.
 We always make sure she gets a good run in with Sebastian daily.
 She’s less likely to get into mischief if she’s tired.
 Be sure to exercise your pups!

 Zero Waste Dog Shampoo

-Need to wash your pooch but don’t want to purchase dog shampoo in a plastic bottle?
+Need to wash your pooch but don’t want to purchase dog shampoo in plastic bottles?
 I’ve got you!
 Check out this awesome zero waste dog shampoo bar.
 This is a long lasting plastic free bar that can last for about 50 washes depending on the size of your pup.
 Making bath time sustainable is simple with this pup shampoo.